cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/5_crypto.md

 All cryptographic hash functions fulfill several properties:

-* Converts an input, a.k.a. the message, into an output, a.k.a the hash.
+* Converts an input (a.k.a. the message) into an output (a.k.a the hash).
 * Does the conversion in a reasonable amount of time.
 * It is practically impossible to re-generate the message out of the hash.
-* The tiniest change in the message, changes the hash beyond recognition.
+* The tiniest change in the message changes the hash beyond recognition.
 * It is practically impossible to find two different messages with the same hash.

 With such a function, you can: